liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 -   Document Libraries

-We will discuss how these features can work together to provide an enhanced experience for your users, as well as giving you the tools to help build a community that keeps coming back.
+We will discuss how these features can work together to provide an enhanced experience for your users and give you the tools to build a dedicated community.

 ## Scopes

 As we learned earlier, roles can be scoped by the portal, by a site, or by an organization.
 A role will only take effect within its scope.
 For example, a Message Boards Administrator role with complete access to the Message Boards portlet will have different permissions based on the role's scope.
 If it's a portal role, members will have permission to administer message boards across the entire portal.
-If it's a site role, members will only have permission to administer message boards within the site that has assigned the role to them.
-If it's an organization role, members will only have permission to administer message boards only within the site of the organization that has assigned the role to them.
+If it's a site role, members will only have permission to administer message boards within the site that assigned the role to them.
+If it's an organization role, members will only have permission to administer message boards within the site of the organization that assigned the role to them.

 We also use the word *scope* to refer to the data set of a portlet.
 By default, when a portlet is added to a page in a site, it is *scoped* for that site.
 This means that its data belongs to that site.
-If the portlet is added to a page in a different site, it will have a completely different data set.
-This is how the Message Boards portlet can be placed in one site and have one set of categories and threads, and then be placed in a different site and contain a completely different set of categories and threads.
+If the portlet is added to a page in a different site, it will employ a completely different data set.
+This is how the Message Boards portlet can be placed in one site and have one set of categories and threads, and also be placed in a different site and contain a completely different set of categories and threads.

-One limitation of this is that by default, you can have only one Message Boards portlet per site or organization.
-If you have one Message Boards portlet on one page in a site and you add the portlet to another page in the same site, the second Message Boards portlet will contain exactly the same data as the first.
-This is because the portlet has been scoped for the site.
-Many of Liferay's portlets work this way.
+A consequence of scoping by site is that you can only have one Message Boards portlet per site.
+If you add one Message Boards portlet to a page in a site and you add another Message Boards portlet to a different page in the same site, the second Message Boards portlet will contain exactly the same data as the first.
+This is because, by default, the Message Boards portlet is scoped by site.
+Many of Liferay's other portlets, by default, are scoped by site.

-To get around this, some Liferay portlets can be scoped by page.
+To avoid this limitation, some Liferay portlets can be scoped by page.
 The data sets of page-scoped portlets serve a single page, not an entire site.
 If you set the scope of a portlet to *page* instead of *site*, you can add any number of these portlets to different pages, and they will have different sets of data.
 This allows you to have more than one message board per site if you wish.
 All portlets, however, default to the “native” configuration, and have their scopes set to the site where they are placed.

-Unless otherwise noted, all of the portlets in this chapter support scoping by portal (global), site (default), or page (select layout → current page).
+Unless otherwise noted, all of the portlets in this chapter support scoping by portal (global), site (default), or page (select layout &rarr; current page).
 This grants you some flexibility in how you want to set up your portal.
 If you want to change the scope, it only takes a few simple steps.

 1. Click the *Menu* icon in the portlet window (the wrench).